Here’s what to eat and what not to eat when you have diabetes

 If you or a loved one has a diabetes, it doesn’t have to mean dinner is a bland meal.
 But it is important to pay attention to diet choices, and some foods for diabetics are better left at the grocery store.

 Amy Kranick, RD, LDN, CDE, of Vanderbilt University Medical Center offered some additional information about the best vegetable, protein and fruit picks for diabetics, and why it’s so important to pick wisely when you’re on a diabetes diet.

-“It’s important to be ‘in the know’ about what is healthy and what is not a great choice when trying to keep your weight down, exercise and manage diabetes,” Kranick said.
+“It’s important to be ‘in the know’ about what is healthy foods for diabetics and what is not a great choice when trying to keep your weight down, exercise and manage diabetes,” Kranick said.